 My next classes were in the social hall at the First Unitarian Church in Salt Lake City.
 Eliot Hall is a spacious, heavily used and well-loved space with a sprung maple dance floor.
 When my teachers left town in 1986, they gave me precious gift of their classes.
-I continued teaching in that space until two years ago when Eliot Hall underwent a much-needed remodel.
+I continued teaching in that space until 2013, when Eliot Hall underwent a much-needed remodel.

 We moved slowly, mindful of each micromovement that made up each pose.
 We stayed a while in poses, to allow our bodies to settle in to the point where we were no longer doing, but being the pose.
 People came to practice because even though the poses were sometimes challenging, they left feeling a little smoother, a little quieter, a little happier than when they came.